What is THC (Tetrahydrocannabinol)?

 The adverse effects of THC

-While the therapeutic potential of THC has been recognised for various medical conditions, it is essential to be aware of the possible adverse effects and risks associated with its use.
+Scientific research into THC has explored its diverse properties across a range of biological systems.
+However, it remains important to be aware of the potential adverse effects and risks associated with its use.

 The future of THC